Scripting interceptors

 - After a user selects a partner and submits it, assign the selected partner to the claim specified in DestinationPartnerClaimType.
 Then, return a list of claims to the Service Provider.

-Set it up using the following steps:
+You can set it up using the following steps:

 1. Prepare a script content